alexrudnick/dissertation/BURNDOWN.md

   * be able to draw curves of word training data size versus accuracy

 ## monolingual
+  * run experiments for brown clusters AND syntactic features at once
   * clean and rationalize code for brown cluster features a bit.
-  * run experiments for brown clusters
-    * always use feature prefixes, just cite Turian et al as explanation
-    * europarl clusters
-    * europarl lemma clusters
-    * wikipedia clusters
-    * wikipedia lemma clusters
   * try combinations of default features with embeddings.
     * shouldn't be hard: calculate embeddings as before, just add those as some more features, right?
 One feature per dimension, just loop over the